User's Guide to the Nickel Spectrograph

 (DN)

 The CCD full well depth is 80,000 e-.
-Chip response is linear up to about 55K DN.

 The CCD is read out using a single amplifier.
 The 32 column overscan region occupies the far right (highest numbered) columns.